 How to Observe U.S. Coast Guard Birthday

 Neighborhoods often host events which mark the founding of the U.S. Coast Guard.
-These usually include games, food, and music.
+These usually include games, food and music.
+Learn some Coast Guard history and see why we owe a debt of gratitude to this unique arm of our military.

 There are plenty of Lego sets dedicated to the U.S. Coast Guard, complete with rescue planes and ships.
-Get a Lego set and indulge in some family fun to celebrate the day.
+Get a Lego set, assemble some family and friends to lend some creativity, pop some corn and have some fun!

 4 Seaworthy Facts About The U.S. Coast Guard